+When Force to Idle is set to FALSE, the Idle/Rated contact input function is the same, but since it has a lower priority than the raise/lower and remote references, activating these inputs will override the Idle/Rated contact input.
+Merely selecting the raise/lower or remote input initiates a ramp, at the Raise or Lower rate, to the value set by that particular input device, regardless of the Idle/Rated contact input position.
+This selection may be made at any time before or after starting the engine.
+The Idle and Rated speed references are canceled once this selection is made and the value set by the active input device becomes the speed reference.
 Note that the Start Speed reference, when configured, has first priority and is the speed reference until the engine starts.
 The ramp to the selected reference begins after the engine speed exceeds the start speed setting.
-Note also that, after starting, engine speed will ramp to the reference selected by the Idle/Rated contact input.
+Note also that after starting, if no priority input selection is made, speed will ramp to the reference selected by the Idle/Rated contact input.
 This may not be the desired mode of operation, so be sure to understand the implications of operating the control in this manner.

 The idle speed set point is provided for engine warm-up or cool-down cycles.
 Idle speed may be set equal to or less than the rated speed set point.
 Idle is independent of the lower limit set point and may be set at a lower speed.
 Idle speed cannot be changed except through adjustment of the idle speed set point.
-The idle speed set point is selected when the Rated contact is open, and the engine speed exceeds the start speed setting.
+The idle speed set point is selected when the Rated contact is open, if no other priority input is assigned and active.

-Closing the Rated contact ramps the speed set point from idle to rated.
+Closing the Rated contact ramps the speed set point from idle to rated if no other priority input is assigned and active.

-Closing either the Raise or Lower contacts while ramping from idle to rated results in immediate cancellation of the idle to rated ramp.
+When Force to Idle is set to TRUE, closing either the Raise or Lower contacts while ramping from idle to rated results in immediate cancellation of the idle to rated ramp.